geoadmin/mf-geoadmin3/README.md

     $ make all

-Use `make` (or `make help`) to know about the possible `make` targets:
+Use `make help` to know about the possible `make` targets and the currently set Environment variables:

-    $ make
+    $ make help
-    Usage: make <target>

-    Possible targets:

-    - prod      Build app for prod (app-prod)
-    - dev       Build app for dev (app)
-    - lint      Run the linter
-    - test      Run the JavaScript tests
-    - apache    Configure Apache (restart required)
-    - all       All of the above
-    - clean     Remove generated files
-    - cleanall  Remove all the build artefacts

-    Variables:

-    - BASE_URL_PATH: Base URL path (default value: /your-user-id)
-    - SERVICE_URL: Service URL (default value: http://mf-chsdi30t.bgdi.admin.ch)

-Variables can be set as make macros or envvars.
+Environment variables have sensible default values for development.
+Anyhow, they can be set as make macros or envvars.
 For example:

     $ make BASE_URL_PATH=/elemoine apache
     $ BASE_URL_PATH=/elemoine make

-Default values for those variables should be good for most developers.
 You can customize the build by creating an `rc` file that you source once.
 Ex:

     $ cat rc_elemoine
     export BASE_URL_PATH=/mypath